akshayrdeodhar/CoqZIter/report.md

 3. Enable more proofs of the same kind by:
     - Defining primitives for expressing intervals and iterators.
     - Laying the foundation for a Coq library of results about bounds and transformations.
-    - Extracting results repeatedly used in Coq proofs as independent Lemmas.
     - Documenting proof and tactic usage patterns that commonly occur in proofs of the above two kinds.

 # Solution Overview